.VIRUS ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate .VIRUS virus our malware researchers recommend scanning your computer with Spyhunter.

-It is recommended not to open irrelevant emails, especially mail received form unknown senders (addresses).
-Any attachments (or links) in them - must never be opened, as that can trigger them to download/install malware.
+Do not open irrelevant emails, especially mail received from unknown senders (addresses).
+Do not open any attachments or links contained within them, as this can trigger them to download/install malware.
 Software should be downloaded only from official and verified channels.
-Program activation and updating should also be done only through legitimate functions/tools; illegal activation ("cracking") tools and third party updaters are considered to be high-risk and are discouraged from use.
-It is strongly advised to have a dependable anti-virus/anti-spyware software installed and kept up-to-date.
-It is to be used for regular system scans and removal of potential threats.
+Program activation and updating should also be done through legitimate functions/tools.
+Illegal activation ("cracking") tools and third party updaters are high-risk and should not be used.
+Have reputable anti-virus/anti-spyware software installed and kept up-to-date.
+Perform regular system scans and remove potential threats.
 If your computer is already infected with .VIRUS, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 All your files have been encrypted!